 Certain colors or combinations of colors can not only help control the heat that the roof absorbs, but it can make your roof look bigger or smaller.
 It can stand out or blend in with the surroundings.

 Tips for Picking Shingle Color

 A new roof is a big investment so keep in mind that you will have to live with your shingle color choice for a long time.
 So will your neighbors.

 Neutral colors are often the most popular.
 They are better for matching the home and the surroundings.
 Matching the roof with other aspects of the home is also popular.

 Muted browns, greys, and blacks are often popular.
 They tend to work better in colder climates as they absorb the sunlight better, as well.
 They will match up with window trims, your exterior walls, and the landscaping of your yard.

 A completely dark roof can be over-powering and make the roof seem much larger than it is.
 This is especially true with a single-story home.
-If the siding is dark, as well, the home starts to lose any of its charm or distinction.
+If your Kansas City siding is dark, as well, the home starts to lose any of its charm or distinction.

 However, a light shingled roof on a multi-storied building can make it look unbalanced.
 If the rest of the house is of a similar color, it will also start to fade and lose any of its special features.